DETAILED ACTION

 With respect to claim 4, Nazarian in view of Wu teaches the inductor device of claim 3, wherein the first one 1a of the plurality of first sub-coils and the second one 2b of the plurality of second sub-coils are spaced at the first interval, and the second one 2b of the plurality of second sub-coils and the third one 2c of the plurality of second sub-coils are spaced at the second interval (Nazarian, para.
 [0065]).

-With respect to claim 11, Nazarian in view of Wu teaches the inductor device of claim 1, wherein the inductor device further comprises a first crossing portion 28, and the first crossing portion is configured to couple the first one 1a of the plurality of first sub-coils and the second one 1b of the plurality of first sub-coils, and is configured to couple the first one 2a of the plurality of second sub-coils and the second one 2b of the plurality of second sub-coils (Nazarian, para.
+With respect to claim 11, Nazarian in view of Wu teaches the inductor device of claim 1, wherein the inductor device further comprises a second crossing portion 28, and the second crossing portion is configured to couple the first one 1a of the plurality of first sub-coils and the second one 1b of the plurality of first sub-coils, and is configured to couple the first one 2a of the plurality of second sub-coils and the second one 2b of the plurality of second sub-coils (Nazarian, para.
 [0060]).

-With respect to claim 13, Nazarian in view of Wu teaches the inductor device of claim 11, wherein the inductor device further comprises a second crossing portion 26, and the second crossing portion is configured to couple the first one 1a of the plurality of first sub-coils and the third one 1c of the plurality of first sub-coils, and is configured to couple the first one 2a of the plurality of second sub-coils and the third one 2c of the plurality of second sub-coils (Nazarian, para.
+With respect to claim 13, Nazarian in view of Wu teaches the inductor device of claim 11, wherein the inductor device further comprises the crossing portion 26, and the first crossing portion is configured to couple the first one 1a of the plurality of first sub-coils and the third one 1c of the plurality of first sub-coils, and is configured to couple the first one 2a of the plurality of second sub-coils and the third one 2c of the plurality of second sub-coils (Nazarian, para.
 [0060]).

 With respect to claim 18, Nazarian in view of Wu teaches the inductor device of claim 15, wherein the input-output terminal is coupled to the third one 1c of the plurality of first sub-coils and the third one 2c of the plurality of second sub-coils (Nazarian, para.
 [0054]).